wilberpulido/Lista-de-tareas/README.md

 php -S localhost:4000
 ```
 On localhost:4000 you will see the page.
-On localhost:8082 you will see "adminer", Database engine: mySQL,server: db, user: root, password: example: taskList.
+On localhost:8082 you will see "adminer", Database engine: mySQL,server: db, user: root, password: example, name database: taskList.
 On localhost:3306 you will be listening to mySQL image.